Child Car Seats

 Staying Within the Law and Your Budget

 The lack or improper use of car seats is a major contributor to this problem.
 According to the National Highway Traffic Safety Administration (NHTSA), 4 out of every 10 children under 6 who die or are seriously injured in auto accidents were unrestrained or improperly restrained; however, when car seats are used correctly they are 71% effective in preventing injury among infants and 54% effective with children ages 1-4.
+And children who use booster seats are 59% less likely to be injured in a crash than those using a seat belt alone.

 Realizing the crucial role that car seats play in child safety, Georgia lawmakers passed laws and regulations pertaining to their use.